-La Fresque is an adaptation of a Chinese folk tale from the 1700s.
-A traveller becomes enraptured by the image of a woman on a monastery wall.
-Her long loose hair indicates her availability.
-The man feels himself drawn into the image, imagines he marries the woman and stays with her for many years, until he’s chased out by warriors.
+A traveller, Chu, becomes enraptured by the image of a young woman on a temple wall fresco.
+Her long, loose hair indicates she’s free.
+The man is drawn into the image, imagines he marries the woman and stays with her for many years, until he’s chased out by warriors.

-As he returns to the real world he is amazed to be told by his companion he’s been away for only a matter of minutes.
-However, looking again at the fresco he sees the woman’s hair is now done up in a married chignon.
-Dream?
-Reality?
+As he returns to the real world he is amazed to be told by his companion, Meng, that he’s been away for only a matter of minutes.
+However, looking again at the fresco he sees the woman’s hair is now done up in a chignon, a symbol of the married woman.

 |Where||Sadler's Wells, Rosebery Avenue, London, EC1R 4TN | MAP|